 Campus organizations chartered by the Georgia Institute of Technology may use campus facilities on a space available basis for regular meetings and other events related to the stated objectives and purpose of the organization.
 Dues or initiation fees pertaining directly to the maintenance of the organization may be collected during scheduled meetings but admission may not be charged nor other funds solicited at such meetings or sponsored event unless specifically approved by the Office of the Associate Vice President for Facilities.
-When admission is approved and charged, the sponsoring organization will pay the Institute the required share of the space maintenance, control, and staging expenses, and must submit a profit and expense statement to the Vice President for Facilities, organizations or individuals using Institutional facilities shall provide proof of liability insurance coverage in an amount prescribed by the Office of the Associate Vice President for Facilities.
+When admission is approved and charged, the sponsoring organization will pay the Institute the required share of the space maintenance, control, and staging expenses, and must submit a profit and expense statement to the Vice President for Planning, Budget, and Finance.
+When required by the Office of the Associate Vice President for Facilities, organizations or individuals using Institutional facilities shall provide proof of liability insurance coverage in an amount prescribed by the Office of the Associate Vice President for Facilities.